|

 Founded in 2001 by Dr.

-University of Kansas, Lawrence for over 30 years, The
+University of Kansas, Lawrence, The

 Dr. Minor has led for religious, civic, business,